Code-Break0/SecureAuthSystem/README.md

 ### Database Structure
-Database structure defined in [database.sql](database.sql) which you can use to generate the necessary tables within your database.
+Database structure defined in [tables.sql](tables.sql) which you can use to generate the necessary tables within your database.